Welcome to the Clinical Specialty Advising page!

 Each CSA serves as a content matter expert in their specialty, offering support through all stages of your journey—from early interest to Match.
 They collaborate with student interest groups and lead sessions for MS1s and MS2s on key specialty topics, while also helping students make connections for deeper insight and research opportunities.

-As you progress as an MS3 and MS4, your CSA will work closely with you to develop a personalized strategy for electives, away rotations, your Match application, residency program selection and signaling, and even backup planning.
+As you progress as an MS3 and MS4, your CSA will work closely with you to develop a personalized strategy for electives, away rotations, your Match application, residency program selection, signaling, and even backup planning.

-The CSAs form a powerful team together with the House Advisors/CAMP to ensure you feel supported—professionally and personally—as you prepare for the specialty you’re passionate about.
+The CSAs form a powerful team together with the House Advisors/CAMP to ensure you feel supported—professionally and personally—as you prepare for the career you’re passionate about.

 To contact a CSA, please click on the Clinical Specialty Advisor Contacts link below.